greenelab/deep-review/all-sections.md

-showed that unsupervised feature construction of many features via denoising autoencoder neural networks could dramatically reduce the number of labeled examples required for subsequent supervised analyses [@5x3uMSKi].
+showed that unsupervised feature construction of many features via denoising autoencoder neural networks could dramatically reduce the number of labeled examples required for subsequent supervised analyses [@5x3uMSKi; @aM2Uy2ix].
 In addition, it pointed towards learned features being useful for subtyping within a single disease.
-A concurrent large- scale analysis of an electronic health records system found that a deep denoising autoencoder architecture applied to the number and co-occurrence of clinical test events, though not the results of those tests, constructed features that were more useful for disease prediction than other existing feature construction methods [@WrNCJ9sO].
-Razavian et al.
-[@c6MfDdWP] used a set of 18 common lab tests to predict disease onset using both CNN and LSTM architectures and demonstrated and improvement over baseline regression models.
+In a concurrent large-scale analysis of EHR data from 700,000 patients, Miotto et al. [@WrNCJ9sO] used a deep denoising autoencoder architecture applied to the number and co-occurrence of clinical events ("DeepPatient") to learn a representation of patients.
+The model was able to predict disease trajectories within one year with over 90% accuracy and patient-level predictions were improved by up to 15% when compared to other methods.
+Razavian et al. [@c6MfDdWP] used a set of 18 common lab tests to predict disease onset using both CNN and LSTM architectures and demonstrated and improvement over baseline regression models.
 However, numerous challenges including data integration (patient demographics, family history, laboratory tests, text-based patient records, image analysis, genomic data) and better handling of streaming temporal data with many features, will need to be overcome before we can fully assess the potential of deep learning for this application area.

 Still, recent work has also revealed domains in which deep networks have proven superior to traditional methods.
 Survival analysis models the time leading to an event of interest from a shared starting point, and in the context of EHR data, often associates these events to subject covariates.
 Exploring this relationship is difficult, however, given that EHR data types are often heterogeneous, covariates are often missing, and conventional approaches require the covariate-event relationship be linear and aligned to a specific starting point [@qXdO2aMm].
 Early approaches, such as the Faraggi-Simon feed-forward network, aimed to relax the linearity assumption, but performance gains were lacking [@1921Mctzh].
 Katzman et al. in turn developed a deep implementation of the Faraggi-Simon network that, in addition to outperforming Cox regression, was capable of comparing the risk between a given pair of treatments, thus potentially acting as recommender system [@1FE0F2pQ].
 To overcome the remaining difficulties, researchers have turned to deep exponential families, a class of latent generative models that are constructed from any type of exponential family distributions [@pxdeuhMS].
 The result was a deep survival analysis model capable of overcoming challenges posed by missing data and heterogeneous data types, while uncovering nonlinear relationships between covariates and failure time.
-They showed their model more accurately stratified patients as a function of disease risk score compared the current clinical implementation.
+They showed their model more accurately stratified patients as a function of disease risk score compared to the current clinical implementation.

 There is a computational cost for these methods, however, when compared to traditional, non-network approaches.
 For the exponential family models, despite